 How to find a pet sitter/boarding cattery

 A good place to start is word of mouth.
 Your veterinarian may be able to recommend somebody suitable.
 Friends and relatives who have pets may also know of somewhere/somebody who can care for your cat.
-The vet nurse at our local veterinarian’s office used to do pet sitting.
 Local Facebook groups are also a great source of information.

 It was always reassuring knowing that she was caring for the animals as she had the medical knowledge to spot a problem in the cats and would be able to take them immediately to the vet in our absence.